 Weston Park is located in Yarralumla, off Weston Park Road.
 The 40 hectare park has a wading pool (operating in summer only), beach, miniature train and cycle track.
-Other facilities include a playground with climbing net and swings, picnic tables, electric barbeques, public toilets, adventure playground and miniature train.
+Other facilities include a playground with climbing net and swings, picnic tables, electric barbeques, public toilets, adventure playground, miniature train and a fixed orienteering course.

 For more information, view the full Weston Park Master Plan (PDF 5.7 MB)*.